-When you're selling to a highly-specific businesses that are not necessarily defined by industry, but by the stage of their company.
-Selling to startups is one common hyper-niche
+When you're selling to highly-specific businesses that are not necessarily defined by industry, but by the stage of their company.
+Selling to startups or SaaS is one common hyper-niche.

 - If you help a couple of hyper-niche customers succeed, this can often lead to many other hyper-niche businesses signing up with you.
 When something works well, it tends to spread rapidly.

 - Hyper-niches can be a great target audience to focus on if you're very familiar with them and know what makes them tick.
 It can give you a strong competitive advantage over others who don't understand the hyper-niche to the same degree you do.